linguistica-uchicago/lxa5/docs/sources/dev.rst

 1. **Set up a personal GitHub account**

-      If you are setting a new GitHub_ account, pick a username preferably with lowercase letters only, e.g. "joesmith".
+      If you are creating a new GitHub_ account, pick a username preferably with lowercase letters only, e.g. "joesmith".
       The Linguistica 5 codebase is hosted on GitHub.
       Your contributions will be added to it via the GitHub interface.